The Best and Quickest Handwriting Warm Up Exercises

 The three previous exercises are quick and easy to practice in the air with just the pencil.

-If you have scrap paper or room on a worksheet that can have extra doodling on it, try any or all of these next exercises.
+Use scrap paper or extra room on a worksheet for doodling for any or all of these next exercises.
 They will help improve hand dexterity and fine motor control for printing and writing.

-Many of these can also be used with older students to help decrease the size of writing if it’s still too large for their age.
+These are great to use with older students.
+It helps decrease the writing size if it’s a little too large for their age.

-- Pencil Infinity Loops – similar to push-ups but follow a Lazy 8 / infinity loop pattern.
+Similar to push-ups but follow a Lazy 8 / infinity loop pattern.
 (Click the link for more directions.)
-Kids keep the hand and wrist still and only move the fingers as far as they can to make the infinity loop.
+Kids keep hand and wrist still.
+They only move the fingers as far as they can to make the infinity loop.

-- *Make sure kids only use their writing hand to hold and turn the pencil.
-And don’t let them press on the top of the table to help push their fingers to the end of the pencil.
+*Make sure kids only use their writing hand to hold and turn the pencil.
+Don’t let them press on top of the table to help push their fingers to the end of the pencil.
 Encourage kids to make small circles around the dots.

 Additional Fine Motor Skill Exercises & Writing Activities